Industry 4.0 Capability Architecture: Mapping Smart Manufacturing Capabilities in Sparx EA

 - 8.4 Cyber-Physical Resilience

-- 0 = None: The capability does not exist in the organization.
+| 0 | None | The capability does not exist in the organization. | Red |

-- 1 = Basic: The capability exists in a basic or experimental form, typically in a pilot or proof-of-concept.
-Not deployed at scale.
+| 1 | Basic | Exists in a basic or experimental form — a pilot or proof-of-concept, not deployed at scale. | Amber-red |

-- 3 = Optimised: The capability is deployed at scale across the organization, continuously improved, and measured against defined performance targets.
+| 3 | Optimized | Deployed at scale, continuously improved, and measured against defined performance targets. | Green |

-With the capability map assessed for current and target maturity, the transformation roadmap is built in the ArchiMate Implementation and Migration layer.
+With the map assessed for current and target maturity, the transformation roadmap is built in the ArchiMate Implementation and Migration layer.

 Architecture Work Packages represent investment programs, each linked to:

-- The predecessor Work Packages they depend on
+- the predecessor Work Packages they depend on;

-- The budget envelope and timeline
+- the budget envelope and timeline.

 A representative roadmap for an automotive manufacturer: